-How to enable and disable the PHP magic quotes directive
+How to use the PHP magic quotes directive

 This article describes how to enable and disable the magic quotes directive in a custom php.ini file.